microsoft/quick-authentication/docs/quick-authentication-ios-how-to.md

 5. Set a callback on the sign-in button to be notified when the user has completed the sign-in workflow.
 6. Implement the callback to integrate the user account with your own identity system.

-Quick Authentication will show a fully functioning sign-in button, looking as follows in its default form, and customizable like with Quick Authentication for the web:
+Quick Authentication will show a fully functioning sign-in button, looking as follows in its default form, and customizable with Quick Authentication for the web:

 [**TODO**: capture and insert image from actual phone]